• Skip to primary navigation

 • Buy fresh vegetables: the flavors of the vegetables taste best when they are fresh.

 • Cook the jicama and carrots until they are just softened.
 The texture of the carrots and jicama plays a big part in the experience of these rolls.
-Stop cooking the jicama and carrots when they have softened but still remain a subtle crunch.
-You do not want to overcook the carrots and jicama to the point where it loses its crunch.
+Stop cooking the jicama and carrots when they have softened but still retain a subtle crunch.
+You do not want to overcook the carrots and jicama to the point where it lose its crunch.

 • Have all the ingredients laid out around you before you roll.
 This helps make the process infinitely times easier.